hkh4/blueberry/docs/index.md

 &nbsp;

-#Usage

-To begin, clone the repository from github.
+# Usage

 In order to run the program, you need to have [.NET](https://dotnet.microsoft.com/) and [Ghostscript](https://www.ghostscript.com/) installed.
 Follow the instructions for downloading and setup.

+## Setup

+Next, clone this repo from github.
+The link is in the top right of the page.
+Save it wherever you want on your computer, but ideally somewhere that can be easily accessed.
+The quickest way to run the program is from the repo folder itself, which will be explained first, but read on for a bash script that can make it easier to run the program from any folder.

+## Running

+### Mac

+Open terminal and navigate to the local blueberry folder.

 ## Welcome to GitHub Pages